darthwalsh/FireSocket/README.md

   - Or use 3.7 beta of tsc? https://dev.to/open-wc/generating-typescript-definition-files-from-javascript-5bp2
 - set up CI/CD that builds/tests/publishes to npm
     - ~~running tests in Cloud Build~~
+    - Set up using separate project
+    - Link from here to README in spec doc
     - [build badges](https://ljvmiranda921.github.io/notebook/2018/12/21/cloud-build-badge/)
     - MAYBE Github status checks on build success
     - bot to update dependencies